mrouili/perfEval-5G/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc --># perfEval-5G

+This guide provides step-by-step instructions on how to deploy an end-to-end 5G SA network using open-source software solutions and COTS hardware

 # <a name='Deployment Scenario'></a>1.
 Deployment Scenario
 In this tutorial we describe how to configure and run a 5G end-to-end setup with OAI CN5G, OAI gNB and COTS UE.